 - Has the victim cooperated with CICA, the police and other relevant judicial bodies?

-Although the process for making a compensation claim may seem straightforward, it can actually become complicated very swiftly due to CICA’s strict process for reviewing cases and deciding the eligibility for compensation.
+Although the process for claiming compensation for rape victims may seem straightforward, it can actually become complicated very swiftly due to CICA’s strict process for reviewing cases and deciding the eligibility for compensation.

 Before you become embroiled in this complex chain of events, we strongly suggest that you find a solicitor.
 Our team will help you to get your case heard and get the compensation that you are entitled to.